-The Company operates 16 manufacturing facilities, including eight facilities in the United States, six facilities in Mexico, and two facilities in Europe.
+The Company operates 21 manufacturing facilities, including 13 facilities in the United States, six facilities in Mexico, and two facilities in Europe.
 The Company utilizes a blend of internal and outsourced manufacturing processes and capabilities to fulfill a variety of customer needs in the most cost-effective manner.
-Critical processes, including assembly, reflector forming and anodizing and highend glass production, are primarily performed at company-owned facilities, offering the ability to differentiate end-products through superior capabilities.
+Critical processes, including assembly, reflector forming and anodizing, high-end glass production, surface mount circuit board production, and software development, are primarily performed at company-owned facilities, offering the ability to differentiate end-products through superior capabilities.
 Other critical components, such as lamps, LEDs, sockets, ballasts, and power supplies are purchased primarily from outside vendors.
 Investment is focused on improving capabilities, product quality, and manufacturing efficiency.
-Outsourcing production and distribution to local suppliers' factories and warehouses also provides an opportunity to lower Company-owned component inventory while maintaining high service levels through frequent just-in-time deliveries.
 The Company also utilizes contract manufacturing from U.S., Asian, and European sources for certain products and purchases certain finished goods, including poles, to complement its area lighting fixtures and a variety of residential and commercial lighting equipment.
-In fiscal 2010, net sales of finished product manufactured by others accounted for approximately 22% of the Company's net sales, while the Company's U.S. operations produced approximately 25%; Mexico produced approximately 50%; and Europe produced approximately 3%.
+In fiscal 2011, net sales of finished product manufactured by others accounted for approximately 22% of the Company's net sales, while the Company's U.S. operations produced approximately 28%; Mexico produced approximately 48%; and Europe produced approximately 2%.

 Management continues to focus on certain initiatives to make the Company more globally competitive.
 One of these initiatives relates to enhancing the Company's global supply chain and includes the consolidation of certain manufacturing facilities into more efficient locations.
-Since the beginning of fiscal 2002, the Company has closed 15 manufacturing facilities, including two separate facilities downsized in fiscal 2010 and 2009.
-These consolidation efforts reduced the total square footage used for manufacturing by approximately 39%.
+Since the beginning of fiscal 2002, the Company has closed or downsized 18 manufacturing facilities.
+These consolidation efforts reduced the total square footage used for manufacturing by approximately 46%.